Complexity and Complex Systems From Life on Earth to the Universe

 - How organized is its structure?

-Many measures exist that can provide us with quantitative and precise answers to those questions.
+Many measures can provide us with quantitative and precise answers to those questions.
 In the next section, we will explore some of these measures.

 5. Complex vs Complicated